Sir Edward R. Henry

 1903 to 1918.

 The introduction of K9 Dogs for use with Police, and Fingerprinting for the purposes of identifying criminals.
 Sir Henry has had a tremendous amount of difference in the way the world fights crime, and oddly enough two of his inventions/findings were used and perfected in Baltimore City, Baltimore Maryland.

-Early Life – Sir Henry was born at Shadwell, London to Irish parents; his father was a doctor.
+Sir Henry was born in Shadwell, London to Irish parents; his father was a doctor.
 He studied at St Edmund's College, Ware, Hertfordshire, and at sixteen he joined Lloyd's of London as a clerk.

 He meanwhile took evening classes at University College, London to prepare for the entrance examination of the Indian Civil Service.

 Early service in India